mongo-dart/sasl_scram/README.md

 # Sasl Scram for Dart

 Implementation of the Salted Challenge Response Authentication Mechanism in Dart.

-A library for Dart developers.

 ## Usage